transactrx/snowflake-cache/snowflakeCache.md

 ### How it works

-- Change signal lives in a fixed table: `CACHE.TABLE_LOG` with the columns:
+- Change signal lives in a fixed table: `CACHE.CACHE_LOG` with the columns:
   - `table_name` STRING PRIMARY KEY
   - `operation_time` TIMESTAMP_LTZ DEFAULT CURRENT_TIMESTAMP
-- On each INSERT/UPDATE/DELETE to a monitored table, the heartbeat process upserts a row for that table into `CACHE.TABLE_LOG`, updating `operation_time`.
+- On each INSERT/UPDATE/DELETE to a monitored table, the heartbeat process upserts a row for that table into `CACHE.CACHE_LOG`, updating `operation_time`.
-- The application cache polls `CACHE.TABLE_LOG` and computes a fingerprint per table: `COUNT(*) || TO_VARCHAR(MAX(operation_time))`.
+- The application cache polls `CACHE.CACHE_LOG` and computes a fingerprint per table: `COUNT(*) || TO_VARCHAR(MAX(operation_time))`.
 If the fingerprint changes, it reloads.
 - The cache API is the same as Postgres: `Get`, `GetAll`, `ForceRefresh`.

 ### Why a heartbeat process?

 Snowflake does not use traditional table triggers for DML in the same way as Postgres.
 The recommended pattern is:
 - Create a Stream per table to capture changes
-- A scheduled Task runs a small procedure (the heartbeat) to detect new changes via Streams and upsert into `CACHE.TABLE_LOG`
+- A scheduled Task runs a small procedure (the heartbeat) to detect new changes via Streams and upsert into `CACHE.CACHE_LOG`
-- Apps only read `CACHE.TABLE_LOG`
+- Apps only read `CACHE.CACHE_LOG`

 This keeps the cache simple and symmetric with Postgres while using Snowflake‑native CDC.